coleifer/huey/docs/shared_resources.rst

 Tasks frequently need to make use of shared resources from the application, such as a database connection.

-The simplest approach is to simply manage the connection yourself.
+The simplest approach is to manage the connection yourself.
 For example, Peewee database connections can be used as a context manager, so if we need to run some queries inside a task, we might write:

 .. code-block:: python